vre/flow-state/youtube-to-markdown/SKILL.md

 # YouTube to Markdown

+**Multiple videos**: Process one video at a time, sequentially.
+Do not run parallel extractions.

 Execute all steps sequentially without asking for user approval.
 Use TodoWrite to track progress.

 ## Step 0: Ask about comment analysis